i Structure of financial laws and regulations in Japan

 Recent developments in regulations

 In light of statements made by leaders at G20 summits calling for improvements in over-the-counter (OTC) derivatives markets, there have been several legislative and regulatory developments intended to implement new policies regarding central clearing, trade reporting, margin requirements and trading platforms since 2012.
-The following reforms on OTC derivatives markets have been implemented in more recent times (with respect to central clearing and trade reporting, see Section II.iv).
+The following reforms on OTC derivatives markets have been implemented in more recent times.
+For more about central clearing and trade reporting, see Section II.iv.

 On 1 September 2016, non-cleared margin rules under the Cabinet Office Ordinance of the FIEA became effective, by which the margin requirements for non-centrally cleared derivatives stipulated by the Basel Committee on Banking Supervision and IOSCO (BCBS-IOSCO) have been implemented.
-These rules require that FIOs engaged in Type I financial instruments business (Type I FIOs) and RFIs post and collect Initial Margin (IM) and Variation Margin (VM) to and from the counterparty on a bilateral basis, with some exceptions.
-For both IM and VM, there were and have been phase-in periods, during which margin obligations apply to a given entity only if certain de minimis thresholds are met by the average during the preceding three months of the month-end aggregate notional amounts of the entity's non-cleared OTC derivatives, OTC commodity derivatives and physically settled foreign exchange forwards and swaps (determined on a consolidated group basis).
-From 1 September 2018 to 31 August 2019, IM obligations are applied to entities with an initial de minimis threshold of ¥210 trillion.
-Thereafter, IM obligations will be phased in for the last portion of the phase-in period from 1 September 2019 to 1 September 2020, with an initial de minimis threshold of ¥105 trillion that will be lowered to ¥1.1 trillion.
-After the IM phase-in period ends on 1 September 2020, IM will be required if:
+These rules require that FIOs engaged in Type I financial instruments business (Type I FIOs) and RFIs post and collect initial margin (IM) and variation margin (VM) to and from counterparties on a bilateral basis, with some exceptions.
+For both IM and VM, there have been phase-in periods during which margin obligations apply to a given entity only if certain de minimis thresholds are met by the average during the preceding three months of the month-end aggregate notional amounts of the entity's non-cleared OTC derivatives, OTC commodity derivatives and physically settled foreign exchange forwards and swaps (determined on a consolidated group basis).
+From 1 September 2019 to 31 August 2020, IM obligations are applied to entities with an initial de minimis threshold of ¥105 trillion.
+Thereafter, IM obligations will be applied to entities with an initial de minimis threshold of ¥7 trillion from 1 September 2020 to 31 August 2021, which will be lowered to ¥1.1 trillion on 1 September 2021, which will be the first day of the final portion of the IM phase-in period.
+After the IM phase-in period ends on 1 September 2021, IM will be required if:

 - the average during the preceding year of the month-end aggregate notional amounts of the entity's OTC derivatives (on an unconsolidated basis) is ¥300 billion or more; and